Hurricane Ian veers toward Carolinas after pummeling Florida

 Some of the damage to coastal towns, including Fort Myers Beach, was "indescribable," added DeSantis, who surveyed the affected areas from the air on Thursday.

-U.S. President Joe Biden earlier on Thursday warned that Ian could prove to be the deadliest hurricane in Florida history, saying that preliminary reports suggested a "substantial" loss of life.
+Earlier on Thursday, President Joe Biden warned Ian could prove to be the deadliest hurricane in Florida history, saying preliminary reports suggested a "substantial" loss of life.

-More than 2 million homes and businesses remained without power on Friday.
-That is down from the more than 3.3 million power customers affected by Ian since it hit Florida's Gulf Coast on Wednesday.
+More than 2.3 million homes and businesses remained without power on Thursday evening, according to the tracking website PowerOutage.us.

 Officials in Georgia, South Carolina and North Carolina urged residents to prepare for dangerous conditions.

-Charleston is particularly at risk.
-A city-commissioned report released in November 2020 found that about 90% of all residential properties were vulnerable to storm surge flooding.
+Charleston is particularly at risk; a city-commissioned report released in November 2020 found about 90% of all residential properties were vulnerable to storm surge flooding.
 Parts of northeast South Carolina, near Charleston, could also experience up to 8 inches of rain.

 Predicted storm surges were not as severe as those issued by the NHC when the storm was approaching Florida.
 Edisto Beach, South Carolina, a resort destination about 30 miles south of Charleston, was expected to see a 4- to 7-foot surge.